Equal Code: DuckDB for logs analysis

 On top of the speed, there are wonderful quality-of-life improvements that make importing from various file formats a breeze.
 For our use case, the shining example is the JSON parser, which allows you to import JSONLD files and automatically create a table from the fields present in the JSON.
 This is as easy as

 Since we have a SQL database, we can query it just like anything else.
-DuckDB also provides some great statistical methods including basics like mean
+DuckDB also provides some great statistical methods including basics like mean, mode, min, max as well as more sophisticated ones like histogram and stddev_pop.

 cw live log-db recent.logs < log_queries/api/longest_queries.sql